Why Cherries Can Cause Gas and Bloating, and How to Avoid It

 Lastly, if you're experiencing abdominal cramping and pain from these symptoms, you can use a heating pad on your stomach for relief.

-Are cherries good for you?
-They are, so long as you don't experience digestive issues when you eat them.
+Think of cherries as being good for you — so long as you don't experience digestive issues when you eat them.
 If you follow the tips above, you can experience the benefits of cherries like increased antioxidants, vitamins and minerals.
+For instance, cherries are rich in vitamin C and also high in fiber.

 Diarrhea, gas and bloating could be due to a condition like irritable bowel syndrome (IBS).
 In order to determine this, try to keep a list of foods that cause gas and bloating and bring it to your doctor.
 From there, they can help you determine your triggers and develop a diet plan that's right for you.